fahad54/Chess-GraduationProject/README.md

 * Tree-like representation of the game
 * Algorithms for managing this tree (minimax search & alpha-beta pruning)

-All images have been taken from internet (credit must go to original creators)
+All images have been taken from internet (credit must go to original creators but the website is not accessible anymore)